mudrd8mz/moodle-local_aliens/README.txt

 This is an example of local plugin for Moodle 2.0 that provides a custom set of emoticons for the Moodle site.
-The smiley pictures have been released into the public domain by its author at
+The smiley pictures have been released into the public domain by their author at

 http://commons.wikimedia.org/wiki/Category:Alien_smiley